Blog

 Pain forms a very important part of our development, as it allows for us to know if something is harmful.
 It is not possible to avoid pain.
 However, the way we respond to pain is the same as a learned skill that builds a neuronal network in the brain.

-There are roughly six key brain areas involved in pain processing, including the somatosensory cortex, insula, anterior cingulate cortex, prefrontal cortex, thalamus and brainstem.
-Other brain areas may wire into pain networks depending on the pain-related associations of the person.
-Studies highlight that sensitivity towards pain is higher when there is more connectivity between brain areas involved in pain processing[2], which increases every time we experience pain.
+There are roughly six key brain areas involved in pain processing, including the somatosensory cortex, insula, anterior cingulate cortex, prefrontal cortex, thalamus, and brainstem.
+Other brain areas may wire into pain networks depending on the person’s pain-related associations.
+Studies highlight that sensitivity towards pain is higher when there is more connectivity between brain areas involved in pain processing[4], which increases every time we experience pain.

 In a situation where one is exposed to chronic pain, the networks governing the transmission of pain amplify[5] as the brain frequently anticipates future harm.
 Eventually, the brain becomes very sensitive towards any signals that may represent the presence of a trigger.
 Once triggered, the brain is able to generate the sensation of pain in the periphery through instructing the spine.